matter-labs/zksync-web-era-docs/docs/dev/developer-guides/Bridging/l1-l2-interop.md

 To reduce risks, alpha mainnet will start with a mechanism to instantly stop and upgrade the network, which contradicts the purpose of the priority mode.
 Priority mode will be gradually introduced in the following releases.

-## L2 -> L1 communication

-L2 -> L1 communication, in contrast to L1 -> L2 communication, is based only on transferring of the information, and not on the transaction execution on L1.
+The [L2 -> L1 communication](./l2-l1.md), in contrast to L1 -> L2 communication, is based only on transferring of the information, and not on the transaction execution on L1.
 It is a built-in feature, which is made up of two parts: sending a message from L2 and reading it on L1.
 The first is implemented as a call to an L2 system smart contract.
 And the second is implemented on the zkSync L1 smart contract as a getter function.
-[Read more](./l2-l1.md) about l2/l1 communication.

 ### Sending messages